|Riding Style||Alternative Freeride|

 The tapered shape likes more back foot weight for sure but it doesn’t feel super set back on board.
 It is in-between traditional freeride boards that ride a little more centered and some alt freeride boards that ride more set back towards the tail.

-The new camber profile is a real change up for the Jones Mind Expander.
+The new camber profile is a real change up for the Jones Mind Expander’s old surf rocker.
 You now have camber going from pretty much the tail to well past the front inserts.
-This is a huge change up from the surf rocker it use to have that was pretty much all rocker except for a little flat section under the back inserts.
-It really adds a groomer dimension to this ride that wasn’t there before.
+It detracts from float in pow but really adds a groomer dimension to this ride that wasn’t there before.
 You have a pretty stable ride underfoot and the lifted sides on the spoon nose aren’t felt on groomers.
-It isn’t that catchy and can easily skid a turn if you get off your game.
+Even with all this camber, it isn’t that catchy and can easily skid a turn if you get off your game.
 I love the consistent feel in hard snow and how the spoon nose comes into play to make the turning experience more fun in powder without throwing you off your game when it does.

 The flex is pretty stiff from the tail to the front inserts with the Jones Mind Expander and it isn’t super easy to butter off the tail.
 The nose is medium and flexes pretty easy but buttering off the spoon nose isn’t easy on groomers and it slips out on ya.
 In powder, it does just fine.
 There is a lot of pop and it feels more lively underfoot than the old surf rocker model.
 The Ultra Mind Expander is a little more poppy but it is also more chattery.
 So it is a trade off between the two when it comes to dampness vs. poppyness.
 I found that both are pretty cranky in hard micro bumpy uneven snow.
 The Ultra is worse though.